SalesConnection/Caction-Support/docs/Asset_List.md

    ### Add New Asset

-6. Click on the "+" button to add a new Asset.
+6. Click on the "+ Add Asset" button to add a new Asset.

    <p align="center">
      <img src="img2/Asset_List_Step_6.png" alt="Asset List Step 6">